mindsmiths/docs/docs/integrations/sms.md

     keyword: str
     receivedAt: datetime
 ```

-<br></br>
-Delivery reports will be directed to the endpoint /sms-delivery-report
+**Delivery reports** will be directed to the endpoint /sms-delivery-report
 ```console
 class SmsReceivedReport(DataModel):
     messageId: str